-- The Columbia River downstream of the I-5 Bridge is currently open under permanent regulations for hatchery salmon and steelhead through March 31. - The Columbia River from I-5 Bridge upstream to the Hwy 395 Bridge is currently open under permanent regulations for hatchery steelhead through March 31. - Staff modeled lower river spring Chinook season scenarios for 2015 based on past input from the public and the Columbia River Recreational Advisory Group (CRRAG).
+- The Columbia River downstream of the I-5 Bridge is currently open for hatchery salmon and steelhead under permanent regulations through March 31. - The Columbia River from I-5 Bridge upstream to the Hwy 395 Bridge is currently open for hatchery steelhead under permanent regulations through March 31. - Staff modeled lower river spring Chinook season scenarios for 2016 based on input from the public and the Columbia River Recreational Advisory Group (CRRAG).
 Modeled seasons were discussed with the CRRAG to identify preferences.
 None of the modeled seasons extended into the run size update timeframe of early May.

-2015 Mainstem Columbia River Spring Chinook Recreational Fisheries - Recommendations Downstream of Bonneville Dam Season Sunday March 1 through Friday April 10, 2015, except closed March 24, March 31 and April 7 (Tuesdays) 38 retention days Area: Buoy 10 upstream to Beacon Rock (boat and bank) plus bank angling only from Beacon Rock upstream to the Bonneville Dam deadline.
-Legal upstream boat boundary defined as: "A deadline marker on the Oregon bank (approximately four miles downstream from Bonneville Dam Powerhouse One) in a straight line through the western tip of Pierce Island to a deadline marker on the Washington bank at Beacon Rock."
+2016 N 2016 Mainstem Columbia River Spring Chinook Recreational Fishery Recommendations Downstream of Bonneville Dam Season: Tuesday March 1 through Saturday April 9, except closed38 retention daysMarch 29 and April 5 (Tuesdays)38 retention days Area: Buoy 10 upstream to Beacon Rock (boat and bank) plus bank angling only from Beacon Rock upstream to the Bonneville Dam deadline.
+Legal upstream boat boundary defined as: A deadline marker on the Oregon bank (approximately four miles downstream from Bonneville Dam Powerhouse One) in a straight line through the western tip of Pierce Island to a deadline marker on the Washington bank at Beacon Rock.
 Daily Bag Limit: Two adult salmonids per day, but only one may be a Chinook.
 Only adipose fin-clipped fish may be kept.
 All other permanent regulations apply.
-Kept Catch: 11,500 adult Chinook (all stocks) from 100,200 angler trips.
-Bonneville Dam to Oregon/Washington Border Season: Monday March 16 through Wednesday May 6, 2015 52 retention days Area: Tower Island power lines (approximately 6 miles below The Dalles Dam) upstream to Oregon/Washington border, plus the Oregon and Washington banks between Bonneville Dam and the Tower Island power lines.
+Bonneville Dam to Oregon/Washington Border Season: Wednesday March 16 through Friday May 6, 201552 retention days Area: ea: Tower Island power lines (approximately 6 miles below The Dalles Dam) upstream to Oregon/Washington border, plus the Oregon and Washington banks between Bonneville Dam and the Tower Island power lines.
 Daily Bag Limit: Two adult salmonids per day, but only one may be a Chinook.
 Only adipose fin-clipped fish may be kept.
 All other permanent regulations apply.
-Kept Catch: 1,250 adult Chinook.

-- Fishery recommendations were developed to remain within and comply with: - ✓ Impact limits for species listed under the ESA. - ✓ Buffers and catch balance provisions outlined in the MA. - ✓ Policy guidance and management objectives provided by the Commissions. - The proposed season for below Bonneville Dam received the strongest support from CRRAG, including some support for the concept of closed days to accommodate the commercial fishery. - The season for the Zone 6 fishery is based on the available pre-update allocation and estimated catch rates. - Continuing a one-fish bag extends the Zone 6 season a few days closer to the runsize update time frame. - Although a key management goal is to minimize the need for in-season emergency action, due to the dynamic nature of fisheries and fish runs, none of the seasons recommended guarantee that in-season action will not be necessary in order to remain within ESA limits and/or catch balancing requirements.
+- Catch expectations are approximately 9,100 adult Chinook (7,130 upriver mortalities) for the fishery downstream of Bonneville Dam and 900 adult Chinook (all upriver stock) for the fishery upstream of Bonneville. - Fishery recommendations were developed to remain within and comply with: - ✓ Impact limits for species listed under the ESA. - \checkmark Buffers and catch balance provisions outlined in the MA. - ✓ Policy guidance and management objectives provided by the Commissions. - The proposed season for below Bonneville Dam received unanimous support from the CRRAG. - The season for the Zone 6 fishery is based on the available pre-update allocation and estimated catch rates.
+Staff reviewed various season scenarios that might extend the season further into May, but the outputs consistently showed that the season would have to be severely truncated on the front end in order to add a few extra days in May. - Although a key management goal is to minimize the need for in-season emergency action, due to the dynamic nature of fisheries and fish runs, none of the seasons recommended guarantee that in-season action will not be necessary in order to remain within ESA limits and/or catch balancing requirements.